-MC Squared Energy Services, LLC (mc²), is a licensed Retail Electric Supplier in the states of Illinois, Ohio and Pennsylvania. mc² has been providing electricity supply services since 2009.
+MC Squared Energy Services, LLC (mc²), is a licensed Retail Electric Supplier in the states of Illinois and Ohio. mc² has been providing electricity supply services since 2009.
 For more information on mc², read the Company Profile section of our website.

 What is a Retail Electric Supplier?

 A retail electric supplier is a business that sells electricity to residential and/or commercial customers in a competitive market.
-To do business in Illinois, Ohio or Pennsylvania, an electric supplier must be certified by the state’s Commission, and complete the applicable utility’s registration process.
+To do business in Illinois and Ohio, an electric supplier must be certified by the state’s Commission, and complete the applicable utility’s registration process.